A Healing Spice (Star Anise)

 Star Anise is the tenth spice to feature in my new Healing Spice Guide

 Said to be ten times sweeter than sugar due to the presence of the compound anethole, the flavour can be compared to licorice with a hint of Cinnamon and Clove.
-This makes it excellent for breads, cakes and pastries including the traditional Czechoslovakian bread, Vanocka, which is made around Easter and Christmas.
+This makes it excellent for breads, cakes and pastries including the traditional Czechoslovakian bread, Vanocka, which is made around Easter and Christmas time.

 A Healing Spice (Star Anise) by Sue Cartwright, Spiral Leaf